Prepare Yourself for An Interview: Essential Tips

 Conduct Mock Interviews

 Practice mock interviews with a friend, family member, or mentor to improve your answers and get feedback.
+It helps you get more comfortable and confident before the real thing.
 You can also record yourself to review your body language, tone, and presentation.
+These small steps help you understand the importance of interview preparation, as they show you what works and what needs improvement.
+The more you prepare, the better you perform.

 Dress Professionally and Gather Materials